-This leaflet answers some common questions about Bicor.
+This leaflet answers some common questions about bisoprolol.
+It does not contain all the available information.

-It does not contain all of the available information.
 It does not take the place of talking to your doctor or pharmacist.

-All medicines have benefits and risks.
-Your doctor has weighed the risks of you taking Bicor against the benefits they expect it will have for you.
+All medicines have risks and benefits.
+Your doctor has weighed the risks of you using this medicine against the benefits they expect it will have for you.